Accessibility Tools

 Injection of steroid into the carpal tunnel can provide a good relief of symptoms for up to 1 year.
 Steroid injections can be used as a nonoperative treatment method, but also as a diagnostic tool when there is any doubt as to where the patient’s symptoms originate from.
 In patients who have diabetes, steroid injections can cause elevation of blood glucose for one to two days that doesn’t require further intervention.

-Steroid injections are not routinely repeated when the patient’s symptoms recur.
+Steroid injections are not routinely repeated when the patient’s symptoms recur, and should not generally be given to the same wrist more than twice.

 What happens on the day of surgery?